jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

     related to," originally neuter adjectival suffix
 - `an`: noun or adjective
 - `ance`: noun (e.g. performance, appearance, balance)
-- the action, state, or quality of doing something or of being something
+  - The action, state, or quality of doing something or of being something
 - `ant`: noun (e.g. informant, assistant, redundant, significant)
   - Someone or something that does something
 - `able`: adjective